Plow74/mdexample/file.md

 170.213.</p></li>
 <li><p>The tester verifies the ability of the Health IT Module to
 support a resource search for the provenance target “(_revIncludes:
-Provenance:target)” for all the FHIR resources included in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2) according to the “Basic Provenance Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>
+Provenance:target)” for all the FHIR® resources included in the standard adopted in § 170.213 and implementation specification adopted in § 170.215(a)(2) according to the “Basic Provenance Guidance” section of the implementation specification adopted in § 170.215(a)(2).</p></li>